-Similar to the legislation introduced in Arkansans, online marketplaces must have a legal obligation to inform buyers if a product is being sold by a third-party seller and must inform buyers if the seller is not UK based.
+Similar to the legislation introduced in Arkansans, online marketplaces must have a legal obligation to inform buyers if a product is being sold by a thirdparty seller and must inform buyers if the seller is not UK based.
 Additionally, online marketplaces should introduce a verification process for sellers.
-Online marketplaces should also have a dispute resolution mechanism and appropriate reporting procedures in place and should clearly detail to buyers where responsibility for product safety lies.
+They should also have a dispute resolution mechanism and appropriate reporting procedures in place and should clearly detail to buyers where responsibility for product safety lies.